 The first thing to do is develop a communications plan.
 Many times family members may not be at the same location when an emergency occurs.
 Children may be at school and adults may be at work or other locations.
 It is important to designate a place to meet as well as a backup location.
 Also, a person should be designated as an emergency contact.
 This person should not live in the same neighborhood.

 Next, make an emergency supply kit.
 There may not be time to search for supplies during or after an emergency and stores may not be open to buy the supplies you need.
-The kit should include the following supplies according to the Iowa Department of Public Health:
+The kit should include the following supplies according to the Iowa Department of Health and Human Services:

 Are You Ready?